 Healing and Learning Alongside Peers

-The transition from military service to civilian life is not always easy.
-Many veterans experience a lack of purpose and feel they no longer have the level of job confidence or peer support they had while serving.
-Veterans Conservation Corps are particularly adept at addressing these challenges by allowing veterans to build on their military experience and ethic for service by training for careers in resource management.
+The transition from military service to civilian life can be challenging.
+Many veterans experience a lack of purpose and feel they no longer have the level of job confidence or peer support they once had.
+Veterans Conservation Corps address these challenges by allowing veterans to build on their military experience and service ethic by training for careers in resource management.

 The Corps model benefits veterans in a range of ways: it provides a similar structure and sense of purpose as the military; offers the therapeutic benefits of getting outdoors and working with fellow veterans; and helps participants transition back to civilian life through skills development and other supportive services.

 The basic program model allows veterans to serve full-time for several months, completing conservation projects focused on wildfire protection, recreation enhancement, and habitat restoration.
 Corpsmembers receive training and certifications, are paid a living allowance, and, in many cases, receive a post-program AmeriCorps Education Award.

 The following list includes Service and Conservation Corps that engage veterans (current as of 2020).
 To learn more about opportunities, please reach out to Corps directly.

 - American Conservation Experience (National)